-Reading what different cultures and religions believe about the after life makes it obvious that, at best, many of these ideas are ill defined, vague, and impossible to understand.
-At worst, they are extremely depressing - the goals being either freedom from desire thus achieving "nirvana" or nothingness (seriously?), or nebulous assurances that you will in some way to come "close to God".
+Not only do several of these teachings contradict the others, but many of them are ill defined and impossible to understand.
+At worst, they are extremely depressing - the goals being either freedom from desire thus achieving "nirvana" or nothingness (seriously?), or vague assurances that you will in some way to come "close to God".

-And the 'vagueness' continues right on into Christian theology.
+And the 'vagueness' continues right on into the church.

 ...
 Where is the person whose heart is so passionately in love with the promised glory of heaven that he feels like an exile and a sojourner on the earth?
 Where is the person who has so tasted the beauty of the age to come that the diamonds of the world look like baubles, and the entertainment of the world is empty, and the moral causes of the world are too small because they have no view to eternity?
 Where is this person?

-Although George Bernard Shaw was an outspoken atheist, he wasn't far wrong when he said...
+After reading these theories one is forced to the conclusion that George Bernard Shaw (an outspoken atheist) wasn't far wrong when he said...

 "Heaven, as conventionally conceived, is a place so inane, so dull, so useless, so miserable, that nobody has ever ventured to describe a whole day in heaven, though plenty of people have described a day at the seashore".

-1) The visible sky where birds fly and clouds float.
+1) The visible sky - home to birds and clouds.